JuanCasanovaG/JuanCasanovaG/README.md

 - 👀 I’m interested in Science: Astrophysics & Astronomy 🌌
 - 🌱 I currently manage and continue to learn Python, MATLAB and JavaScript for QA and Data Science. 🐍📊
-- 💞️ I’m looking to collaborate on QA automation, open-source scientific computing, data-driven research projects and game development 🎮 — aunque estoy listo para sumergirme en cualquier sector IT donde pueda poner a prueba mis habilidades técnicas y blandas, y seguir creciendo en el mundo de la tecnología. 🤝
+- 💞️ I’m looking to collaborate on QA automation, open-source scientific computing, data-driven research projects and game development 🎮 — although I am ready to dive into any IT sector where I can put my technical and soft skills to the test, and continue to grow in the world of technology. 🤝

 ---